 Calculating Your Life Insurance Needs

 Another key detail that you should understand about life insurance is the size of plan that you’ll need to buy.
-Not having enough life insurance coverage is one of the worst mistakes that you could make for your loved ones.
 When you’re looking to get coverage, there are several different factors that you’ll need to account for to ensure that your loved ones have the money that they need.

-The two biggest factors that are going to go into your life insurance needs are your debts and your salary.
-If you were to pass away, your family is going to be responsible for all of your debts and final expenses, which can easily equal hundreds of thousands of dollars, which can leave them in a giant pit of debt.
+Two main issues to be concerned about as you figure out the total cover you need to buy are the debts you owe and the income you bring in.
 The other factor is your annual income, which they would no longer have.
 If you have the right amount of insurance protection, your family will have the money that they need to pay off those debts and replace your paycheck and not have to worry about finances.

 If you’re having problems deciding how much life insurance you should buy, there are plenty of calculator tools you can use which will walk you through the process.
 The other option is to contact one of our agents, we can ask you several sets of questions which will give you a rough idea of how much protection you should buy.